-The cash provided (used) by our continuing operations was as follows:
+The cash provided (used) by our operations was as follows:

-Years ended December 31, r 31, 2022 2021 2020 Cash Flow Information ame ounts in million s Liberty SiriusXM Group cash provided (used) by operating activities \$ 1,959 1,894 1,924 Braves Group cash provided (used) by operating activities 53 62 (55) Formula One Group cash provided (used) by operating activities 534 481 (139) Net cash provided (used) by operating activities \$ 2,546 2,437 1,730 Liberty SiriusXM Group cash provided (used) by investing activities \$ (493) (64) (734) Braves Group cash provided (used) by investing activities 53 (25) (77) Formula One Group cash provided (used) by investing activities 394 (600) 75 Net cash provided (used) by investing activities \$ (46) (689) (736) Liberty SiriusXM Group cash provided (used) by financing activities \$ (1,702) (2,232) (689) Braves Group cash provided (used) by financing activities (177) 22 105 Formula One Group cash provided (used) by financing activities (1,269) 512 1,158 Net cash provided (used) by financing activities \$ (3,148) (1,698) 574
+Years ended December 31, r 31, 2023 2022 2021 Cash Flow Information amo unts in million s Liberty SiriusXM Group cash provided (used) by operating activities \$ 1,826 1,959 1,894 Formula One Group cash provided (used) by operating activities 619 534 481 Liberty Live Group cash provided (used) by operating activities (13) NA NA Braves Group cash provided (used) by operating activities 32 53 62 Net cash provided (used) by operating activities \$ 2,464 2,546 2,437 Liberty SiriusXM Group cash provided (used) by investing activities \$ (696) (493) (64) Formula One Group cash provided (used) by investing activities (510) 394 (600) Liberty Live Group cash provided (used) by investing activities 1 NA NA Braves Group cash provided (used) by investing activities (35) 53 (25) Net cash provided (used) by investing activities \$ (1,240) (46) (689) Liberty SiriusXM Group cash provided (used) by financing activities \$ (1,185) (1,702) (2,232) Formula One Group cash provided (used) by financing activities (435) (1,269) 512 Liberty Live Group cash provided (used) by financing activities 317 NA NA Braves Group cash provided (used) by financing activities (170) (177) 22 Net cash provided (used) by financing activities \$ (1,473) (3,148) (1,698)

-Liberty's primary uses of corporate cash during the year ended December 31, 2022 (excluding cash used by Sirius XM Holdings, Formula 1 and Braves Holdings) were \$2.0 billion of debt repayments, \$358 million of Series A and Series C Liberty Sirius XM common stock repurchases, \$241 million to purchase land adjacent to the Las Vegas Strip in support of the 2023 Las Vegas Grand Prix and \$37 million of Series A Liberty Formula One common stock repurchases.
-These uses were primarily funded by the issuance of \$475 million aggregate principal amount of Liberty's 2.25% Convertible Senior Notes due 2027 and \$350 million of borrowings under the margin loans secured by shares of Live Nation and Sirius XM Holdings, dividends from Sirius XM Holdings and cash on hand.
+Liberty's primary uses of corporate cash during the year ended December 31, 2023 (excluding cash used by Sirius XM Holdings, Formula 1 and Braves Holdings) were \$659 million of net debt repayments, \$314 million of capital expenditures and \$140 million of investments in equity securities.
+These uses were primarily funded by cash on hand and dividends from Sirius XM Holdings.

-Sirius XM Holdings' primary uses of cash during the year ended December 31, 2022 were dividends paid to stockholders, repurchase and retirement of outstanding Sirius XM Holdings common stock, additions to property and equipment and acquisitions.
+Sirius XM Holdings' primary uses of cash during the year ended December 31, 2023 were dividends paid to stockholders, repurchase and retirement of outstanding Sirius XM Holdings common stock, additions to property and equipment and acquisitions.
 The Sirius XM Holdings uses of cash were funded by borrowings of debt and cash provided by operating activities.
-During the year ended December 31, 2022, Sirius XM Holdings declared quarterly dividends and a special dividend and paid in cash an aggregate amount of \$1,339 million, of which Liberty received \$1,090 million.
+During the year ended December 31, 2023, Sirius XM Holdings declared quarterly dividends and paid in cash an aggregate amount of \$383 million, of which Liberty received \$318 million.

-Braves Holdings' primary use of cash during the year ended December 31, 2022 was debt service, funded primarily by cash on hand, cash from operations and distributions from equity method affiliates.
+Prior to the Split-Off, Braves Holdings' primary uses of cash were debt service and capital expenditures, funded primarily by cash on hand and cash from operations.

-During the year ended December 31, 2022, Formula 1 had \$477 million of net debt repayments, funded primarily by cash on hand and cash from operations.
+During the year ended December 31, 2023, Formula 1's primary use of cash was \$112 million of capital expenditures largely related to the Las Vegas Grand Prix, funded primarily by cash on hand and cash from operations.

-The projected uses of Liberty's cash (excluding Sirius XM Holdings', Formula 1's and Braves Holdings' uses of cash) are primarily capital expenditures, the investment in new or existing businesses, debt service, including further repayment of the margin loan secured by shares of Sirius XM Holdings and the potential buyback of common stock under the approved share buyback program.
+The projected uses of Liberty's cash (excluding Sirius XM Holdings' and Formula 1's uses of cash) are primarily capital expenditures, the investment in new or existing businesses, including the acquisition of QuintEvents, LLC in January 2024, debt service, including further repayment of the margin loan secured by shares of Sirius XM Holdings, and the potential buyback of common stock under the approved share buyback program.
 Liberty expects to fund its projected uses of cash with cash on hand, borrowing capacity under margin loans and outstanding or new debt instruments, or dividends or distributions from operating subsidiaries.
 Liberty expects to receive quarterly cash dividends from Sirius XM Holdings, which are non-taxable because Liberty and Sirius XM Holdings are members of the same consolidated federal income tax group.
 Net payments of income tax liabilities may be required to settle items under discussion with tax authorities.